With discreet academic insights and trusted data integration

 This guide is written with sellers in mind.
 It breaks down how commission works in Canada, what options are available beyond the traditional model, and how to assess value based on performance — not just price.
 For buyers, I’ve also included a high-level look at how agent incentives shape the transaction from the other side.

-What Is Real Estate Commission?
+What Is Residential Real Estate Commission?

 How Much Does That Actually Cost?